AmbientCyan/custom-stylesheets-stylus/readme.md

 ### ArchWiki Night

 **arch-wiki-night.css** - A darker theme for the arch linux wiki that tries to keep consistent with the style of the rest of the site.

+### Laravel Docs Width Fix

+**laravel-docs-wide.css** - A small fix to Laravel docs that force the content to take up the entire width of the page.